Ireland – Employer of Record

 Ireland occupies the southern 5/6ths of an island in the North Atlantic Ocean off the west coast of Great Britain.
 The northern 1/6th of the island, known as Northern Ireland, is part of the United Kingdom.

-When negotiating terms of an employment contract and offer letter with an employee in Ireland, it may be useful to keep the following standard benefits in Ireland in mind:
+When negotiating terms of an employment contract with an employee in Ireland, it may be useful to keep the following standard benefits in Ireland in mind:

 Ireland celebrates 9 public holidays for which employees are given the day off, including: